bishalmahar/minor-project/README.md

 # minor-project
-This is my collage minor project
+This is my college minor project